wooksjs/wooksjs/docs/guide/http/routing.md

 :::

-Multiple wildcards are stored as an array (similar to repeated param name)
+Multiple wildcards are stored as an array, similar to repeated param names.

 ## Path builders

-When you define a new route you receive a path builder for it.
+When defining a new route, a path builder is returned.
-Path builder can be used to build a path based on URI params.
+Path builders are used to construct paths based on URI params.

 ::: code-group